tahneeames/microarthropod/README.md

 [corridor reserve/shelterwood]

+Accumunlation curves for each epiphyte
+T-Test for temperature differences between sites Kruskal-Wallis ranked sums for dry weight by species by treatment Violin plots for dry weights

-Two-way ANOVA for richness, abundance, and Shannon-Weiner diversity
+Two-way ANOVA for richness, abundance, and Shannon-Weiner diversity, paired with Tukey HSD
-PERMANOVA and PERMDISP testing betadiversity by treatment x epiphyte type Indicator species analyses by Factor, treatment, and epiphyte type Nestedness and Turnover between sites (trmtxsubstrate factors)
+PERMANOVA and PERMDISP testing betadiversity by treatment x epiphyte type Indicator species analyses by Factor, treatment, and epiphyte type Nestedness and Turnover calculation between sites (trmtxsubstrate factors)

 Boxplot for richness, abundance, and diversity of epiphytes within treatment variables